Welcome to CAPSTAN

 - Map the seafloor

-Keeping you posted with the latest from on board the R/V Investigator!
+Keeping you posted with the latest from on board RV Investigator!

-You can expect new blog posts (and photos!) from our student participants during each of the CAPSTAN voyages!
+You can expect new blog posts (and photos!) from our student participants during each of the CAPSTAN voyages and even some updates from our alumni!
 Hear about the science and the learning taking place on board straight from the next generation of marine scientists!

-20 students and 9 trainers from across Australia will soon be heading to meet the R/V Investigator in Fremantle to start the first voyage across the Great Australian Bight to Hobart!
-They will then spend 13 days gaining hands-on experience with a variety of modern sampling equipment and maybe even seeing some curious marine mammals.
-The main study area is located in the far west of the Bight.
-Stay tuned for updates and photos!
+18 students and 9 trainers from across Australia headed on RV Investigator from Hobart to start the second voyage across the Great Australian Bight to Fremantle!
+They spent 10 days gaining hands-on experience with a variety of modern sampling equipment and collected some fantastic sediment samples.
+Check out the blog (link above) to relive the experience and maybe even catch some updates from our alumni!

 Conferences & Presentations